dairycultist/NoMoreWandering/README.md

 as you progress, hard things get easier but harder things open up

-- add copper (replaces stone tools)
+add copper (replaces stone tools)
-- temperature mechanic (just too cold is bad, too hot doesn't exist). being in water, being too deep underground, nighttime, etc makes you start freezing, necessitating fires, warm clothing, etc

 getting iron tools should be a _big achievement_

 ## World

+Literally only one biome, no more variation, no more exploring :3

 surface
 - has wood